HyperviewHQ/hyperview_docs/documentation/product/asset-management/topics/adding-assets.md

 - Power Meter and Unknown asset types are discovery-only.
 - Location and Rack asset types can only be added manually.

 This topic covers bulk importing and manually adding assets.
-For a complete list of asset types, see {ref}`Supported asset types<Supported-asset-types-doc>`.
-To discover assets, refer to {ref}`Discoveries<Discoveries-doc>` and related topics.
+For a complete list of asset types, see {ref}`Supported asset types<supported-asset-types-doc>`.
+To discover assets, refer to {ref}`Discoveries<discoveries-doc>` and related topics.

 ## Bulk importing assets